 This means there are a huge number of plants that you can add to your set-up, they’re normally smaller than many house plants, relatively cheap, and available at many fish stores.
 They’re also not treated with chemicals in most cases, just ask for plants that are shrimp-safe.

 If they have upright stems and the plant can stand up out of water it is suitable for a high-humidity vivarium.
 Plant consumption by cleanup crew or even your pet is a natural part of the ecosystem, helping to maintain balance and mimic natural environments.
+Proper light is crucial for plant growth in a bioactive vivarium, so be sure to use specific plant lights or LED bars to provide adequate lighting and keep your plants healthy.

 Clean up crew